zenna/zenna.github.io/projects/index.md

 ## Omega

-[Omega](https://github.com/wacabanga/Omega.jl) is a library for Causal, Higher-Order, Probabilistic Programming
+[Omega](https://github.com/zenna/Omega.jl) is a library for Causal, Higher-Order, Probabilistic Programming

-## Arrows: Parametric Inversion
+## Parametric Inversion

-[Arrows](https://github.com/wacabanga/Arrows.jl) is a library for parametric inversion of programs
+[Parametric Inversion](https://github.com/zenna/ParametricInversion.jl) is a library for parametric inversion of programs

-## RayTrace
+## Causal Discovery

-[RayTrace.jl](https://github.com/zenna/RayTrace.jl) is a simple raytracer in Julia
+[CausalDiscovery.jl](https://github.com/zenna/CausalDiscovery.jl) is a library for discovery of reactive programs

 # Software Tools